sloothword/bot-chassis/README.md

 ====================
 > Adds a fully featured layer upon the basic telegram API (telegram-bot-sdk) to drastically speed up telegram bot development

+# Why?
+I really like the telegram-bot-sdk API, but to build a fully featured bot you need to do a lot of legwork first.
+Instead of jumping into defining the behaviour of the bot, you have to add a system to organise your action and route to them, a system to keep track of user conversations and pass data, and so on.
+This package wants to solve all these tasks to enable you to straight go to the fun part!

 # Feature Overview

 - Build upon telegram-bot-sdk (all features included and easy access to the API layer)